ubicucsd/bootcamp_19_20/5_Biopython.md

 ## A Potential Breakthrough

+You compare this RNA sequence with some others in your lab's database.
 The transcribed RNA you submitted has a sequence that's fairly similar to --TODO--.

-Specifically, there are two markers that would suggest your unknown sample is --:
+There are two markers that would suggest your unknown sample is, in fact, --:
   1. The sequence "TODO" is often present.
   2. The GC Content is between TODO.

-Determine if this sequence appears in your sample, and see if the GC content is in the expected range.
+Determine if this sequence appears in your sample, and see if the GC content is in the range you expect.

 ## BLAST